The UKSG 48th Annual Conference and Exhibition: Brighton

 About the Event

-Please see below for the latest programme, more details will be added over the coming weeks.
+Please see below for the latest programme, or you can download the PDF here

 We are working again with Content Online who will work with you to create the best sponsorship package for you.
 See the options here.
 Thank you for your support – we appreciate it!